elena-cav/elena-cav/README.md

 - 👋 Hi, I’m Elena
-- 👀 I’m a Junior Dev and career changer
+- 👀 I’m an Associate Dev at AND Digital and career changer
-- 🌱 I’m currently learning AWS, Shopify, Next.js, Typescript, Chakra
 - 📫 You can reach me on elenacavallero@outlook.com